Surya8136/RESTAPI-JOBSITE/README.md

 Table of Contents

-Project Overview
+Project Overview,
-Features
+Features,
-Tech stack
+Tech stack,
-API Overview
+API Overview,
-Authentication
+Authentication,
 Project Overview

 RESTAPI-JOBSITE is a backend application that exposes RESTful endpoints for managing job postings, applications, and user accounts for a job board/site.